How to Leave the United States and Where to Go Next: 5 Easy Steps

 Let’s discuss what you can do with some of your most important assets:

-Because as a US expat, you may find that managing properties in the US require far more stress and paperwork compared to other countries.
+This is because, as a US expat, you may find that managing properties in the US requires significantly more stress and paperwork compared to other countries.

-Precious metals like gold and silver may be easier to manage and move than real estate, but it does not mean that you show up to an airport carrying your pot of gold – not only is it inconvenient, it may even lead to a reporting situation.
+Precious metals like gold and silver may be easier to manage and move than real estate, but it does not mean that you show up to an airport carrying your pot of gold.
+Not only is it inconvenient, but it may even lead to a reporting situation.

 It’s far better to hire any credible logistic service to move these assets for you.
-This way, it will be their headache to deal with the shipping, customs, and every little detail associated with these sorts of tasks.
+This way, it will be their headache to deal with the shipping, customs and every little detail associated with these type of task.

 You can move your precious metals offshore to a vault in countries like Switzerland or Singapore.
 You can also move these assets to non-bank safe deposit boxes, which is a huge advantage as they are outside the banking system.